-- 26. While it would be too strong a word to talk of a "crisis" in relation to the ExCom Conclusion process, the fact that there is a review of the use of the Conclusions shows that the current evaluation is not exactly a disinterested exercise.
-Rather, it is as though some are saying: Prove to us that the use of these Conclusions makes this whole exercise of negotiating them worth it. - 27.
-Quality Conclusions require substantive, informed deliberations, not just time spent in negotiating a drafted text.
-Where there had been such deliberations, e.g. in relation to the Conclusion on Women and Girls at Risk, such Conclusions have been found to be used extensively.
+- Refugee-hosting countries felt that their interests were being ignored; not enough attention was being paid to real issues of solidarity and burdensharing and protracted refugee situations. - Some expressed concern about UNHCR's apparent unwillingness to accept guidance in the negotiating process, and show an openness to Delegation's views; rather it obstinately held to its own position especially in relation to whether there should be a Conclusion on a particular topic or not. - While it would be too strong a word to talk of a "crisis" in relation to the 21.
+ExCom Conclusion process, the fact that there is a review of the use of the Conclusions shows that the current evaluation is not exactly a disinterested exercise.
+Rather, it is though some are saying: Prove to us that the use of these Conclusions makes this whole exercise of negotiating them worth it. - 22.
+Quality Conclusions require substantive, informed deliberations, and such Conclusions would normally be assured of use.
 At the risk of venturing into the subject of process, it might be noted in this context the feeling expressed by some Member States that currently there is not a substantive, informed, in-depth discussion of protection issues.
 The very structure of the ExCom calendar does not facilitate this; there is always the risk that the growing, diverse agenda of the June Standing Committee Meeting, intended to focus on protection issues, will squeeze out such in-depth consideration.
-It may be time to rethink, in the light of experience since 1995, whether there might not be a need to have a return to something comparable to the Sub-Committee of the Whole on International Protection whose deliberations would allow the study in more detail of the more technical aspects of the protection of refugees" (Excom Conclusion 1 (XXVI) 1975).
-Moreover, "word-smithing" on a draft Conclusion, rather than substantive consideration of subject matter seems to characterize much of the current ExCom Conclusion process. - 28.
-Assured use implies that a Conclusion is a response to a perceived real need; this real need is most likely not going to be a "soft" topic, and so would require substantive reflection which might not bear fruit in a given year.
+It may be time to rethink, in the light of experience since 1995, whether there might not be a need to have a return to something comparable to the Sub-Committee of the Whole on International Protection whose deliberations would allow the study in more detail of the more technical aspects of the protection of refugees" (Excel Conclusion 1 (XXVI) 1975).
+Moreover, "wordsmithing" on a draft Conclusion, rather than substantive consideration of subject matter seems to characterize much of the current ExCom Conclusion process. - Assured use implies that a Conclusion is a response to a perceived real need; 23. this real need is most likely not going to be a "soft" topic, and so would require substantive reflection which might not bear fruit in a given year.
 These topics might best be served by commissioned papers by experts, supported by a commentary by UNHCR, reflecting its supervisory responsibilities.
 This might require a longer cycle of deliberation comparable to the biennial cycle for programme and budgetary issues.
 Discussions on use of Conclusions have revealed a climate of dissatisfaction and, rather disappointingly, some distrust.
 Something radical is required if we are to have in the future Conclusions to use.

-F. Use and Usefulness
+E. Use and Usefulness